How does Jesus save?

 David expressed the joy that came from having his sin forgiven when he turned back to God.
 God did not want a sacrifice.
 God wanted his repentance – a change of heart to acknowledge and be sorry for his sin (Psalm 32, Psalm 51).
 Genuine faith and repentance from the heart will lead to a change in the way we live.
 “Godly sorrow brings repentance that leads to salvation” (2 Corinthians 7:10, James 2:18).

-Jesus came, not to fulfil some technical requirement of the law around sacrifice, but to call us to repentance.
 Jesus started his ministry by proclaiming, “Repent, for the kingdom of God is near” (Matthew 4:17) and he demonstrated how God truly wants us to live, with love, mercy and kindness, even for our enemies (Luke 6:35).

 But this is only half the story.
 God’s prophets have always preached the message of repentance and people repented and were forgiven even before Jesus came (Jonah 3:4-5, Mark 1:4-5, Psalm 51:1, Hebrews 1:1-2).
 The second part of salvation is what we are being saved for: “the kingdom of God” (Matthew 4:17).

-Right from the beginning God promised a child who would one day overcome and destroy sin (Genesis 3:15).
-In living a life wholly dedicated to God even to the point of death, Jesus overcame the temptation to sin within himself, and he will remove sin from the world entirely when he returns as king (Hebrews 4:15).
+However, Jesus’ willingness to die for us is also what perfected him for his role as king (Hebrews 2:10, 17-18).
+Right from the beginning God promised a man who would one day overcome and destroy sin (Genesis 3:15).
+In living a life wholly dedicated to God, even trusting in him to the point of death, Jesus overcame the temptation to sin within himself, and he will remove sin from the world entirely when he returns as king (Hebrews 2:14, 4:15).
 Jesus has become the righteous and worthy king who will judge with true justice to relieve the oppressed and bring peace and joy to the whole earth.
-This is the ultimate salvation all the faithful are waiting for (Matt 3:11-12, Psalm 72).
+This is the ultimate salvation all the faithful are waiting for (Philippians 2:8-11, Psalm 72, Isaiah 35:10).

-It is in this sense that Jesus died for us - (not instead of us) - and bore our sins.
-Instead of becoming king straight away, he submitted to God’s plan and went to this length to first reach out to us (Acts 3:26).
-God loves us so much and no matter how far we have strayed, God is waiting for us to return to him because he wants to forgive us (Luke 15:10, Romans 8:31-32, 2 Peter 3:9).
+God loves us so much and no matter how far we have strayed, God is waiting for us to return to him because he wants to forgive us (Luke 15:10, Romans 8:31-32, 2 Peter 3:9, Isaiah 45:22).

 “God now commands all men everywhere to repent, because he has appointed a day on which he will judge the world in righteousness by the man whom he has ordained.
 He has given assurance of this to all by raising him from the dead.”